Rules of Accreditation

 Before rendering any decision to Withhold or Revoke accreditation, AAALAC International shall notify the unit in writing of the proposed decision of the Council and the factual findings and reasons supporting the proposed decision.
 AAALAC International shall also indicate in such notice that all reports, documents, and records considered by the Council in reaching its proposed decision and factual findings will be made available promptly or supplied to the unit or its representative upon receipt of a written request.
 Such notice shall be sent to the unit utilizing a return receipt mechanism which confirms delivery and indicates the date of delivery (e.g., registered mail, certified mail, etc.).
 Within 30 days after receipt of such notice, the unit may offer written evidence or argument tending to refute or overcome the factual findings and proposed decision of the Council and, in addition, or in the alternative, may apply in writing for an oral hearing.
 AAALAC International shall hold such hearing at the next scheduled meeting of Council after receipt of such request, and the unit shall be given an opportunity at such hearing to present evidence or argument tending to refute or overcome the factual findings and proposed decision of the Council and may be represented by counsel.
 Within 30 days after its meeting, the Council shall render its decision after considering all the facts and matters before it, and shall send its decision to the unit utilizing a return receipt mechanism which confirms delivery and indicates the date of delivery.
 In the event of the failure of the unit to make timely submission of evidence or argument, the decision of the Council shall be final.

-If the decision of the Council is to Withhold or Revoke accreditation, the unit shall be entitled to an appeal of Council's decision to the Board of Trustees.
-Such appeal shall be initiated by a written request to the Board of Trustees within thirty (30) days after receipt of the decision of the Council.
-The hearing, notice, and decision provisions of an appeal to the Board of Trustees shall be the same as noted above regarding an appeal to the Council, provided that an appeal to the Council shall be a prerequisite to an appeal to the Board of Trustees.
+If the decision of the Council is to Withhold or Revoke accreditation, the unit shall be entitled to an appeal of Council's decision to the Board of Directors.
+Such appeal shall be initiated by a written request to the Board of Directors within thirty (30) days after receipt of the decision of the Council.
+The hearing, notice, and decision provisions of an appeal to the Board of Directors shall be the same as noted above regarding an appeal to the Council, provided that an appeal to the Council shall be a prerequisite to an appeal to the Board of Directors.

 AAALAC International shall issue a certificate of accreditation to each accredited unit.
 If a unit shall have its accreditation revoked, the certificate of accreditation shall be returned to AAALAC International.
 Units that are on Provisional Status are not entitled to receive certificates of accreditation.